 If there is a Fifth Sunday, the Holy Eucharist is offered in a Joint-Benefice service which rotates in turn around the different churches.

-Every week, there is a midweek Eucharist held at 10.30am at Mary’s House in the centre of Boxford Village (opposite the village store)
+Every week, there is a midweek Eucharist held at 10.30am at Mary’s House, which is a Church-run Community Centre in the centre of Boxford Village (opposite the village store)

 Simple Midweek Eucharist

 A simple, reflective midweek Eucharist to help us to re-centre and settle.
 It takes place most Wednesdays at 10.30am at the Benefice’s Community Space – Mary’s House, 5 Swan Street, Boxford.

 During Covid-19 restrictions it will be held at St Mary’s Boxford in due to the space required

 Family and All-Age Services are a chance to experience church in a more informal way.
 Children are most welcome at any of our services and don’t be afraid to talk them through what is happening, especially in the Eucharist.
 But this service is certainly easier to let you child be free.
 Family and All-Age Services are not intended to replace other forms of worship, indeed they cannot, but it is a good place to start.
 It will introduce you gently into the life of the church, and we hope that, in time, you’ll feel the need for something deeper.
 We certainly hope so, and that is exactly what this is designed to do.
 Worship should never be confused with entertainment, that’s not what we are here for, but Family and All Age Services will, we hope, be enjoyable and thought-provoking, providing space and comfort ideal for those early ventures through the church door.
 Family and All-Age Services are held on the Fourth Sunday of the Month at St May’s Church, Boxford.

 Forest Church is a fresh expression of church drawing on much older traditions when sacred places and practices were outside – and it is also drawing on contemporary research that highlights the benefits of spending time with nature in wild places.